 <ROSETTASCRIPTS> <RESIDUE_SELECTORS> <Index name="select" resnums="%%glycan_position%%" /> </RESIDUE_SELECTORS> <MOVERS> <CreateGlycanSequonMover name="create_motif" residue_selector="select" basic_enhanced_n_sequon="false" design_x_positions="false" pack_neighbors="1"/> <SimpleGlycosylateMover name="glycosylate" residue_selector="select" glycosylation="%%glycosylation%%" strip_existing="1" /> <GlycanRelaxMover name="basic_relax" /> <GlycanTreeRelax name="tree_relax" quench_mode="false" rounds="1" layer_size="2" window_size="1"/> </MOVERS> <PROTOCOLS> <Add mover_name="create_motif" /> <Add mover_name="glycosylate" /> <Add mover_name="tree_relax" /> </PROTOCOLS> </ROSETTASCRIPTS>

-Structures can be glycosylated either through a function accessible to PyRosetta or via RosettaScripts.
+Structures can be glycosylated either through a function accessible to PyRosetta or via RosettaScripts as covered below.

 See the SimpleGlycosylateMover documentation